PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 and independent routes.
 The expected inventory reduction after a correct implementation is 47 to 46.
 No production or test change was made during this audit.

+## Post-binary quantized-suffix/safe-binary characterization checkpoint

+The strict characterization now covers both values of `include_duplicate_transpose`.
+It fixes the current two wrapper calls and their source adjacency, the exact normalized option expression, the shared session pass context, `quantized_recovery_context` alias identity, and the suffix context's mean, attention/gate/QDQ, and duplicate-PRELU callback identities.

+The schema contract includes all 13 suffix slots and recursively freezes the six-result mean tuple, ten-result attention/gate/QDQ tuple, option-dependent two-result duplicate/PRELU tuple, and all remaining quantized mappings.
+It also freezes the one-result safe-binary tuple.
+The recorded post-binary affine phase and dequant-Mean phase remain the immediate outer boundaries, and the later final suffix/transpose-unary/final-safe sequence remains a distinct contiguous three-stage route.

+Production is unchanged pending `passes/layout_pass_set_1_attention_quantized_safe_binary_orchestration.py`.
+The planned owner must accept the existing suffix context plus the normalized duplicate-Transpose option, call the public suffix owner first, call `run_safe_binary_recovery(context.pass_context)` second, and return both raw results unchanged.
+Both lowerer wrappers and every independent route must remain available.

+Sequential validation passes: focused `2 passed, 1 xfailed` and complete reference-based affected `426 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Ruff, bytecode compilation, and whitespace validation pass.
+The inventory remains 47 and the phase store is unchanged.

+At resume, implement the straight-line owner, replace only the first suffix and safe-binary locals with one composite result, convert the xfail to runtime order/context/option/result-identity injection, and update only stale entry assertions.
+Run affected and standard gates sequentially under `uv`, then confirm the 46-result inventory.
+Commit and push only; do not create, update, reopen, or otherwise modify a pull request.